island-rush/CapstoneSpring2018/README.md

 -Move troops from cell to cell along board based on unit's move allowance.

 (spencer's todo)
+CLICK A PIECE TO SEE VALID MOVES WITH HIGHLIGHTED SHADING?

 what the fuck will an admin do?
     (what does an admin need to do (teacher's needs)) ideas